Grieg Seafood ASA

 Performance

-The company discloses that it had zero market bans in the reporting period.
+The company reports zero market bans during the reporting period.

 2/2